Gender role: John Money

-"In the 1950s, John Money and his colleagues took up the study of intersex individuals, who, Money realized, 'would provide invaluable material for the comparative study for bodily form and physiology, rearing, and psychosexual orientation'."
+"In the 1950s, John Money and his colleagues took up the study of intersex individuals, who, Money realized, 'would provide invaluable material for the comparative study of bodily form and physiology, rearing, and psychosexual orientation'."
 Money coined the term gender role, which he defined in a seminal 1955 paper as "all those things that a person says or does to disclose himself or herself as having the status of boy or man, girl or woman."

 The team concluded that gonads, hormones, and chromosomes did not automatically determine a child's gender role.
+In other words, children do not have a gender role, which is often assigned by society.
+Money's 1955 definition of 'gender role' was closer to gender identity or expression.

 West and Zimmerman

-Candace West and Don H. Zimmerman developed an interactionist perspective on gender beyond its construction of "roles."
+Candace West and Don H. Zimmerman developed an interactionist perspective on gender that goes beyond the construction of "roles."
 For them, gender is "the product of social doings of some sort undertaken by men and women whose competence as members of society is hostage to its production."
-This approach is described by Elisabeth K. Kelan as an "ethnomethodological approach" which analyzes "micro interactions to reveal how the objective and given nature of the world is accomplished," suggesting that gender does not exist until it is empirically perceived and performed through interactions.
+Elisabeth K. Kelan describes this approach as an "ethnomethodological approach" which analyzes "micro interactions to reveal how the objective and given nature of the world is accomplished," suggesting that gender does not exist until it is empirically perceived and performed through interactions.
 West and Zimmerman argued that the use of "role" to describe gender expectations conceals the production of gender through everyday activities.
 Furthermore, they stated that roles are situated identities, such as "nurse" and "student," which are developed as the situation demands, while gender is a master identity with no specific site or organizational context.
 For them, "conceptualizing gender as a role makes it difficult to assess its influence on other roles and reduces its explanatory usefulness in discussions of power and inequality."
 West and Zimmerman consider gender an individual production that reflects and constructs interactional and institutional gender expectations.